Basil Lemon Iced Tea

 5. Add Lemon Aroma and Light Acidity

-Add the strip of lemon peel and let infuse for 5 minutes, then remove.
-Stir in 1 tablespoon lemon juice for gentle brightness, adding up to 1 additional tablespoon only if needed.
+Add one strip of lemon peel (yellow part only) and infuse for 5 minutes to release citrus oils, then remove.
+Stir in 1 tablespoon of fresh lemon juice and taste.
+Add up to 1 more tablespoon only if the profile still feels flat.
+Here lemon juice is a finishing adjustment, not a dominant flavor.

 7. Serve

-Fill glasses with ice, pour over the chilled basil lemon iced tea, and garnish with fresh basil leaves and lemon slices.
+Fill glasses with ice, pour the chilled tea, and garnish with fresh basil and a lemon slice.
+Serve immediately while the aroma is most expressive.

 *Notes